The proper selection of mechanical design tolerances ensures projects stay within budget. And more importantly, designs remain functional.

 So always look at the big picture before diving into choosing your tolerances.
 And over time, your gained experience will simplify a lot of the tolerance selection work.

-Important Note: the machinist who makes your part just needs your design.
-Don’t expect the machinist to know everything about your material.
+Important Note: the machinist who makes your part will work off your design.
+So don’t expect the machinist to know everything about your material.
 For example, how your material behaves in heat treatment.
-This is especially the case when you’re only paying them to cut for you.
+This is especially the case when you only pay them to cut for you.

-If you need your manufacturer to fill in the holes in your design, your cost can drastically increase.
-The machinist will need to research on their own, trying to figure out your design.
+For this reason, your drawing should list all requirements for the manufacturing of your part.
+This includes calling out the manufacturing process.
+Now, if you need your manufacturer to fill in the holes in your design, your cost can grow fast.
+Because the machinist will need to research on your behalf to complete your design.

 #5 Verification of CAD settings and standards